Rocky Mountain Half & 5K

 Option #1: Race Expo

-Friday before the race from 11am–5pm at Stanley Park.
+Our expo is always held the Friday before a race.
 We’ll have our merchandise table set up, so be sure to stop by and say hi!
+Details below.

 Option #2: Race Morning (not recommended)